-HUA produces optimum total utility for a special case:
+HUA produces optimum total utility for the following special case.

-Theorem 4: Consider a set of threads with step TUFs and no node failures.
-Suppose there is sufficient processor time for meeting the termination-times of all thread sections and their handlers on all nodes.
+Theorem 4: Consider a set of independent threads with step TUFs and no node failures.
+Suppose there is sufficient processor time for meeting the termination times of all thread sections and their handlers on all nodes.
 Now, a system-wide EDF schedule is produced by HUA, yielding optimum total utility.